raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 --- /collapse ---

-Sadly this doesn't guarantee that the program will be useful if it carries on: in the program above we will never be able to use the value of `a` in the event that the temperature is zero.
+Sadly this doesn't guarantee that the program will be useful if it carries on.
+In the program above, we will never be able to use the value of `a` in the event that the temperature is zero.
 Yet, on balance, it's probably a good addition to your experiment program to make the most of the time available on the ISS.

 ### An example - ValueError from the Sense HAT